InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/principles.md

 ## Patlet

 InnerSource as a term is circulating among employees.
-The usual explanation of "applying Open Source best practices inside an organisation" does not work well though with people lacking an Open Source background.
+The usual explanation of "applying open source best practices inside an organisation" does not work well though with people lacking an open source background.
 As a remedy the most important principles of InnerSource get published widely.

 ## Problem

 The organisation is trying to roll out InnerSource at a larger scale.
-The initiative started among Open Source enthusiasts.
-The goal is now to get buy-in from people that are lacking Open Source experience.
-For that audience the typical slogan of "applying Open Source best practices" is not longer sufficient to transport the message of what InnerSource is, which problems it solves and which tools it uses for solving these issues.
+The initiative started among open source enthusiasts.
+The goal is now to get buy-in from people that are lacking open source experience.
+For that audience the typical slogan of "applying open source best practices" is not longer sufficient to transport the message of what InnerSource is, which problems it solves and which tools it uses for solving these issues.